Heart Rate Calculator

 Tips

-- Measure your resting heart rate first thing in the morning before getting out of bed for the most accurate baseline
+- Measure resting heart rate first thing in the morning before getting out of bed — even a few minutes of sitting raises it 5-10 bpm and will shift your zone calculations

-- If your resting heart rate exceeds 100 bpm consistently, consult a healthcare provider before beginning an exercise program
+- If your resting heart rate is consistently above 100 bpm (tachycardia), speak with a healthcare provider before beginning a structured exercise program

 Frequently Asked Questions